bfirsh/django-database-files/README.md

 django-database-files is a storage system for Django that stores uploaded files in the database.

-BIG SCARY WARNING: It is generally a bad idea to serve static files from Django, but there are some valid use cases.
-If your Django app is behind a caching reverse proxy and you need to scale your application servers, it may be simpler to store files in the database instead of using a distributed filesystem.
+WARNING: It is generally a bad idea to serve static files from Django, but there are some valid use cases.
+If your Django app is behind a caching reverse proxy and you need to scale your application servers, it may be simpler to store files in the database.

 Requires: